psf/black/README.md

   used).

-### NOTE: This is an early pre-release
+### NOTE: This is a beta product

-*Black* can already successfully format itself and the standard library.
+*Black* is already successfully used by several projects, small and big.
 It also sports a decent test suite.
 However, it is still very new.
 Things will probably be wonky for a while.
-This is made explicit by the "Alpha" trove classifier, as well as by the "a" in the version number.
+This is made explicit by the "Beta" trove classifier, as well as by the "b" in the version number.
 What this means for you is that **until the formatter becomes stable, you should expect some formatting to change in the future**.
+That being said, no drastic stylistic changes are planned, mostly responses to bug reports.

 Also, as a temporary safety measure, *Black* will check that the reformatted code still produces a valid AST that is equivalent to the